openmrs/openmrs-esm-core/docs/getting_started/setup.md

 > **For the curious**: This command runs two dev servers.
 One serves the *app shell*, which is installed as a dependency of the `openmrs` package.
-The other serves the microfrontend.
+The other serves the frontend module.
 They come together via the import map.

 You can usually run commands with `--help` to learn more about them.
 Try `npm run start -- --help` (or `npx openmrs develop --help`), for example.

-## Developing microfrontends in a Lerna monorepo
+## Developing frontend modules in a Lerna monorepo

 In a [Lerna monorepo](https://github.com/lerna/lerna#readme), the commands are a bit different.
 As an example monorepo you can use